Elite-Kode/elitebgs/CONTRIBUTING.md

 If you're not going to use blacklisted software in your testing, you can leave `blacklisted_software`, `version_software` and `whitelisted_software` as empty arrays as in the first definition.

-### Install and configure Redis
+### Install Redis

-For Linux systems, follow the instructions at [https://redis.io/download](https://redis.io/download) and install the most recent stable Redis on your system.
+For Mac or Linux systems, follow the instructions at [https://redis.io/download](https://redis.io/download) and install the most recent stable Redis on your system.
 Make sure it is enabled and started:

 On most system.d based Linux flavors: